AVEVA/AVEVA-Samples-OMF/advanced_samples/bulk_uploader/python/README.md

 pytest test.py
 ```

 The test sends a single OMF type, container, and data message to each of the configured OMF endpoints.
 Then, the test checks that a value with a recent timestamp is found in OSIsoft Cloud Services.
 The Edge Data Store and PI Web API OMF endpoints return an HTTP error response if they fail to process an OMF message, so it is not necessary to perform an explicit check against those endpoints.
+The containers and types are then deleted.

 ---